 It’s important to note that the vegan demographic is an easy target for those wanting to make money off a growing movement.
-Despite being such a small percentage of the world population, there is a large and vocal vegan community.
 We’ve come across a couple of non-vegan restaurants that have labeled “vegan options” on their menus that are not in fact vegan.
-In Bucharest, most vegan restaurants there use honey as a sweetener.
-In Florence, we discovered that (by asking employees) gelato listed as vegan actually contained cow’s milk.
+In Bucharest, most vegan restaurants use honey as a sweetener.
+In Florence, we discovered (by asking employees) gelato listed as vegan actually contained cow’s milk.

 Ultimately, for those looking for reliable information, you need to consider the source.
-Find a vegan who’s actually on the ground in the place you’re visiting, rather than someone who might not even be vegan and has just done research for an article without going there.
-Europe has some of the best countries for vegans in the world – we have had many trips within Europe filled with delicious vegan food, and we’re sure you can too!
+Find a vegan who’s actually on the ground in the place you’re visiting, rather than someone who might not even be vegan and has just done research for an article.

 Vegan Meetups, Couchsurfing and Traveling – Link up with vegan hosts and travelers worldwide.